fhwang/admin_assistant/website/api/form.markdown

 Should return a value suitable for assignment.
 In the above example, a BlogPost has-many tags, and the method tags\_from\_form will turn the string `"funny, video, lolcat"` into an array of three Tag model records, so admin\_assistant can set BlogPost#tags to that array.

+If the value being returned is meant to be assigned through an association, you may find it useful to return custom errors to work around the strangeness of ActiveRecord's association-assignment error-handling.
+So admin\_assistant lets you optionally take a 2nd errors argument, which you can use to attach errors to the core model.
+This error object isn't returned, but changes to it will persist outside the body of the method.

+    def tags_from_form(tags_string, errors)
+      tags = tags_string.split(/\s+/).map { |tag_str|
+        Tag.find_by_tag(tag_str) || Tag.create(:tag => tag_str)
+      }
+      if tags.any? { |t| !t.valid? }
+        errors.add(:tags, "One or more tags was invalid") end
+      tags
+    end

 #### destination\_after\_save

     def destination_after_save(blog_post, params)